ShivaBP/DD2488-CompilerConstruction/project/lab5.md

 expression given the `--ast+` option.
 Examples can be found in the testprograms folder.
 If you are using the classes as provided by the stubs you can use `analyzer.TypedASTPrinter` for printing the anotated AST.

+Note: after typechecking the methods should have an attached id when printing with `--symid` or `--ast+`.
+For grading, please use the id of the class it self if it defines the method or otherwise the id of the first super class that defines the method.